 - Distracted by the Sexy: Albertus, the village priest, briefly does a double take as a nude nun walks past him in the bathhouse (just as he was discussing which people one shouldn't view naked per the Bible), greeting her and then crossing himself.

 - The Dung Ages: Averted.
 The characters are shown as largely clean (with some peasants not as much, but that may just be after a hard day's work) and going to a bathhouse.
 In fact, it may be unrealistic, since by the time the bathing culture had deteriorated after the Plague (bathhouses were a disease vector and often closed).

-- Erotic Dream: Courtois has one of Samira just before he gets woken up by the maid, who sees how "happy" it made him, and...
-Coitus Ensues.
+- Erotic Dream: Courtois has one of Samira just before he gets woken up by the maid, who sees how "happy" it made him, and... they have sex.

 - Hairy Girl: Accurately for the era, all women who show them have unshaved pubic areas.